 - Refined sugar

-9. Manage stress:
+8. Manage stress:

 Apart from diet, stress management is one of the most effective ways to heal your gut.
 Some studies show that stress affects the brain-gut axis.
 Stress can lead to decreased nutritional absorption, enzyme production, oxygenation and blood flow to the GI tract.
 A lot of this is easier said than done but an important thing to remember, is you can do anything but you can't do everything.
 Take some time for mindfulness and to reconnect, set a part some time for YOU, whether it is journalling, drawing or reading a book.

-10. Get more sleep:
+10. Prioritise sleep:

 It is crucial to get eight to nine hours of sleep every night to allow your body to repair itself.
-A study from the NIH (National Institute of Health) shows that your immune system relies on sleep to stay healthy.
+A study from the National Institute of Health shows that your immune system relies on sleep to stay healthy.
 Chronic sleep deprivation can change the way your immune system responds.
 For example, if you’re sleep-deficient, you may have trouble fighting common infections.
 Also, sleep is important because it helps maintain a healthy balance of the hormones that make you feel hungry or full.

 Lastly, the study showed that sleep affects your blood glucose levels.
 Sleep deficiency leads to a higher than average blood sugar level, which may increase your risk for diabetes and other autoimmune diseases.
 Try reducing your screen time closer to bed or trying red light blockers.
 Sometimes it also helps to set up a routine that helps you habituate sleep as your mind and body remembers this ritual and prepares itself for rest.